TipingSchool/PreCanned2/README.md

-This is Project to accomplish understanding of Responsive Website with HTML/CSS/BOOTSTRAP
+Artisan:- This is Project to accomplish understanding of Responsive Website with HTML/CSS/BOOTSTRAP